Dariusz Koszykowski

-Dariusz Koszykowski (born January 22, 1972) is a Polish sprint canoer who competed in the early to mid-1990s.
+Dariusz Koszykowski (born 22 January 1972) is a Polish sprint canoeist who competed in the early to mid-1990s.
 He won a bronze medal in the C-2 1000 m event at the 1994 ICF Canoe Sprint World Championships in Mexico City.

 Koszykowski also competed in two Summer Olympics, earning his best finish of fourth in the C-2 1000 m semifinal round at Barcelona in 1992.
 He did not advance to the final round in either Olympics.